If you’re reading this article then you either want to interview influencers yourself, or you’re looking for a surefire way to connect with them.

-Like clockwork every time we publish the latest magazine issue, or upload our latest podcast episode, we will always have someone ask us just how exactly we managed get an interview with that influencer.
+Like clockwork every time we publish the latest magazine issue, or upload our latest podcast episode, we will always have someone ask us just how exactly we managed to get an interview with that influencer.

-Well the truth is, it wasn’t always like this.
+Well, the truth is, it wasn’t always like this.
 You have to remember that, at the time of writing this article, it took Foundr over two and a half years to get to where we are today.
 There were a lot of mistakes and many lessons learned on the way.

 You’re in luck because we’re going to share with you today these mistakes and save you from having to make your own.
-We’re going to share with you the ULTIMATE Guide to getting interviews with hard to reach influencers and the exact steps, tactics and strategies we use.
+We’re going to share with you the ULTIMATE Guide to getting interviews with hard to reach influencers and the exact steps, tactics, and strategies we use.